sdhnshu/sdhnshu.github.io/src/content/about/_index.md

 ![about](/img/about.png)

 Hi!
 I’m Sudhanshu.
-I have 2.5+ years of experience building software interfaces and analytics pipelines.
+I build software interfaces and analytics pipelines.
 I love visual arts and am most expressive with computer-generated art.
 Considered a graphic design career but had better skills with computers.

 I love working with startups and small-mid size companies.
 With my experience, I helped [Locale.ai](https://www.locale.ai/) bootstrap their geo-spatial data analytics platform.
 At [CoWrks](https://www.cowrks.com/), I helped power core revenue streams by building software services.
 Their clients still use the social network I helped build to connect.
 In my latest project, I give artists control over an AI to generate new realistic images.
 It uses the [StyleGAN2](https://arxiv.org/abs/1912.04958) neural network under the hood.